 In order to understand how meaningful engagement is described across the literature, a qualitative grounded theory approach was taken.
 A grounded theory approach allowed for concept connections to be made within the context of the data reviewed through an iterative process of analysis and coding words and phrases from the documents into concepts.

-.
-Elements and Foundational Components
+7.1 Concepts, Elements and Foundational Components

 For each document in the database, a word search was conducted to identify whether or not it referred to any of the keywords.
 In addition, a qualitative search of concepts was completed to identify similar information to the keywords (Figure 1).
 These words can relate to concepts, elements, or foundational components of engagement.
 A list of major keywords was developed to highlight key elements and components that were used to describe meaningful engagement (Figure 2).
 The keyword analysis provides insight into terms and concepts that reflect engagement and that identify ideas that could be considered.